I'm excited to steer you on an adventure to find your inner compass.

-A TV ad for Bloomingdales, a new live show at Your Place Bar and Grill, a 100,000+ Spotify views of an original song, a recent review, an original music EP, a collaboration with a Grammy winning musician, a college grad with a Musical Theater BFA, Sinatra shows pleasing audiences in Arizona - all generated by our singers & studio.
+A TV ad for Bloomingdales, an original music EP, a new live show at Your Place Bar and Grill, a 100,000+ Spotify views of an original song, five recent reviews, a collaboration with a Grammy winning musician, a college grad with a Musical Theater BFA, Sinatra shows pleasing audiences in Arizona - all generated by our singers & studio.

-Congrats Dan for reaching over 100,000 Spotify plays on your song "Serendipity."
-Hear his new single, “Guest Star,” and his 2021 indie-pop singer/songwriter EP Day by Day - including "Marathon" (Grammy-winning Ivan Jackson on drums).
+And his collaboration "Marathon" (with Grammy-winning Ivan Jackson on drums).
 Dan's also featured on “Clues” single from Lil’G’s new Detour EP.

 Garrad's family moved to Arizona and he took his Sinatra Show with him.
 He was quickly booked into regular gigs: